Custom Search

 MEAT GRINDER takes you to taste the bizarre horror of traditional noodle recipe cooked by Boot, a woman who owns a noodle stall, a unique noodle stall.

 Boot has been living with tension and stress for all of her life, she works hard for her family as a noodle cook.
 Sometimes, she is controlled by a mysterious voice that suggests her to do or not to do things.
 One day, she encounters a chaos in town and is rescued by a guy named Attapol who later becomes her companion.
 That evening after the chaos, Bus surprisingly discovers a guy lying dead under her stall, she discreetly looks at him and comes up with her new recipe.
-Bus begins to slice his flesh, mix it with spices, and throw it into her noodle pot.
+Bus begins to slice his flesh, mix it with spices, and throw it

 FIND OUT MORE...